Tahmaspqoli Khan Qajar: Ottoman invasion

-Zakaria reported Tahmaspqoli was sent against Teimuraz I sometime later, which must happened in 1633 when Rustam Khan Saakadze was campaigning to appoint Rostom of Kartli as new vassal.
+Zakaria reported Tahmaspqoli was sent against Teimuraz I sometime later, which must have happened in 1633 when Rustam Khan Saakadze was campaigning to appoint Rostom of Kartli as new vassal.
 Using the opportunity, Ottoman army invaded Shirak and Nig regions, entering Kotayk and besieging Yeghvard.
 However Ottomans retreated to Kars as soon as Tahmaspqoli returned.
 Tahmaspqoli ordered Armenian recruits to ambush the Ottoman soldiers near the banks of the Arpa River.
 Kurdish emirs Bahaeddin and Muhammed Bey Mahmudi were wounded in this battle.
 Zakaria claims that reason for Murad IV's march on Erivan was that Tahmaspqoli's Armenian spy was compromised by a khan's steward Murad Agha who was loyal to Ottomans.
 Zakaria claims that Murad Agha secretly wrote a letter on Tahmaspqoli's name, declaring his allegiance to the Sultan, as well as inviting him to invade.

 Murad IV's army left Constantinople on 16 March 1635 and reached outskirts of Erivan on 26 July 1635.
 Meanwhile Erivan was reinforced by 12,000 Mazanderani muskeeters led by Sadiq b.
 Mir-Fattah.
 Tahmaspqoli's soldiers almost killed Murad IV's with a cannon attack on the first day.
 Castle came under heavy cannon fire commanded by Canpolatoğlu Mustafa Pasha (governor of Rumeli and a nephew of Ali Janbulad), Gazi Hüseyin Pasha and Küçük Ahmed Pasha (governor of Aleppo) on 29 July.
 After a long siege, Tahmaspqoli sent his subordinate Khizir beg on 5 August to ask for 6 day ceasefire to surrender - an offer Murad refused.
 Sultan counter offered only one day and asked for Tahmaspqoli to personally surrender.
 Tahmaspqoli sent Murad Agha to negotiate the next day, himself meeting the sultan on 7 August and personally surrendering.
 According to official chronology of the Sultan written by an anonymous author, he was accompanied by Nowruz Sultan, Murad Agha, Muhammad Emin, Khizir Beg and Bozjalu Sultan, a fact that was corraborated by Zakaria.